Thanks to the many people who have made this page possible by contributing information about various versions of this game.

 On Facebook, Amélie Aubut has published the rules of Le Dix in Acadian French.

-This page is based on information contributed by: Tony Bleyer, Martin Bourgeois, Andre Caissie, Claude Foley, Ann Fulton, John Furlong, Paul Gareau, Serge Guilbert, Denis Landry, Chris Leblanc and Cleo Saulnier.
+This page is mainly based on information contributed by: Tony Bleyer, Martin Bourgeois, Andre Caissie, Claude Foley, Ann Fulton, John Furlong, Paul Gareau, Serge Guilbert, Denis Landry, Clarence Lavertu, Chris Leblanc, Dax Oliver and Cleo Saulnier.